Bonhomme Creek

-Bonhomme Creek is a stream in western St. Louis County in the U.S. state of Missouri.
+Bonhomme Creek (/ˈbɒnəm/ BON-əm) is a stream in western St. Louis County in the U.S. state of Missouri.
 It is a tributary of the Missouri River.

 The stream headwaters arise southeast of the community of Pond and it flows generally north passing under Missouri Route 100 and Missouri Route 109 and the community of Orrville.
 The stream enters the Missouri floodplain south of Gumbo, passes north of US Route 40 north of Chesterfield and enters the Missouri River.